Monday, March 27, 2017

 Just like it is important to eat all different types of food, it is important to read a variety of genres.

-“A variety of genres helps make kids critical thinkers,” said Lissa.
-“It is important to engage imagination in multiple ways, experience being in someone else’s shoes, and recognize the validity of someone else’s interest.”
+“A variety of genres helps make kids critical thinkers.
+It is important to engage imagination in multiple ways, experience being in someone else’s shoes, and recognize the validity of someone else’s interest.”

 • “More book variety grows their entire world” — This is the powerful work of stories in effect.
-Good storytellers can create worlds, and genre specific writers create specific kinds of worlds.
+Good storytellers can create worlds, and genre-specific writers create specific kinds of worlds.
 When children experience a variety of specific book worlds, their real world grows.

 • “Your child’s vocabulary will improve” — Each genre features language consistencies.
-The more children read, the greater breadth of style they are exposed to.
+The more children read, the greater the breadth of style they are exposed to.

-• “Their must-read list is never ending” — With a variety of genres and ever expanding interests, children will never be able to complain about having nothing to read.
+• “Their must-read list is never ending” — With a variety of genres and ever-expanding interests, children will never be able to complain about having nothing to read.
 When they finish a mystery book, they are eager and ready to embark on a waiting adventure series.

 Reinforcing the Colorful Diet